DonMVB/aws/AWS_Assoc_SAA_C02.md

 - By default, all data is encrypted at rest.

 ## 1.15.
 Amazon FSx for Lustre
+Note: The Lustre® file system is an open-source, parallel file system that supports many requirements of leadership class HPC simulation environments. https://www.lustre.org/

 ### 1.15.1.
 Amazon FSx for Lustre Simplified:
 Amazon FSx for Lustre makes it easy and cost effective to launch and run the open source Lustre file system for high-performance computing applications.
 With FSx for Lustre, you can launch and run a file system that can proccess massive data sets at up to hundreds of gigabytes per second of throughput, millions of IOPS, and sub-millisecond latencies.